Test Planning: A Detailed Guide

 Components of a Test Plan

 - Scope: Details the objectives of the particular project.
 Also, it details user scenarios to be used in tests.
-If necessary, the scope can specify what scenarios or issues the project will not cover.
+The scope can specify scenarios or issues the project will not cover if necessary.

 - Schedule: Details start dates and deadlines for testers to deliver results.